microsoft/aksworkshop/_entries/02-04 challenge2-3.md

 As there are many options out there for ingress controllers, we will stick to the tried and true [nginx-ingress](https://github.com/helm/charts/tree/master/stable/nginx-ingress) controller, which is the most popular albeit not the most featureful controller.

-* **Ingress controller**: The Ingress controller is exposed to the internet by using a Kubernetes service of type LoadBalancer.
+> **Ingress controller** The Ingress controller is exposed to the internet by using a Kubernetes service of type LoadBalancer.
 The Ingress controller watches and implements Kubernetes Ingress resources, which creates routes to application endpoints.

 We will leverage the [nip.io](https://nip.io/) reverse wildcard DNS resolver service to map our ingress controller `LoadBalancerIP` to a proper DNS name.